cado-security/product-help/docs/cado/deploy/azure/azure-quickstart-deployment.md

 ---
-title: Minimal Deployment Guide
+title: Simple Deployment Guide
 hide_title: true
 sidebar_position: 2
 ---

-# Minimal Deployment Guide
+# Simple Deployment Guide

 This guide provides step-by-step instructions for deploying a / Forensic Acquisition and Investigation instance from the Azure console, aimed at helping you get up and running with the platform as quickly as possible